lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Attempts.
 This counter counts the requests for a missing SCHC ACK.
 When it reaches the value MAX_ACK_REQUESTS, the sender assumes there are recurrent SCHC Fragment transmission errors and determines that an Abort is needed.
-The default value offered MAX_ACK_REQUESTS is not stated in this document, and it is expected to be defined in the specific technology document.
+The default value MAX_ACK_REQUESTS is not stated in this document, and it is expected to be defined in the specific technology document.
 The Attempts counter is defined per window.
 It is initialized each time a new window is used.

 * Bitmap.
 The Bitmap is a sequence of bits carried in a SCHC ACK.
 Each bit in the Bitmap corresponds to a SCHC